Confirm your age

 Fond Cyprès

-This Languedoc estate is built on solid foundations: its two owners, Rodolphe and Laetitia, are both descendants of winegrowers.
+This Languedoc estate is built on solid foundations: its two winemakers, Rodolphe and Laetitia, are also descendants of winemakers.
 Even before planting their first vine, they already had a clear objective: "to produce southern wines that reflect our style, wines with character, rooted in our soils, with freshness and refined tannins."
 They want to create entirely natural wines, concentrated expressions of terroir.
-In the heart of the ancient Corbières massif, they are taking over an old estate already planted with abandoned Carignan and Grenache grapes, which have seen neither fertilizer nor pesticides for years: these clean, vibrant soils are ideal conditions for embarking on a natural winemaking journey.
+In the heart of the ancient Corbières massif, they are taking over an old estate already planted with abandoned Carignan and Grenache grapes, which have seen neither fertilizer nor pesticides for years: these clean, vibrant soils are ideal conditions for launching into natural winemaking.
 Around this historic heart, they first planted Grenache Noir and Syrah, then a plot of white grape varieties: Viognier, Grenache Blanc, Roussanne.
 The estate has been Ecocert certified since 2010 and also complies with the Nature & Progrès charter.
 The vinification is done without the addition of sulfites or exogenous yeasts.
 "We make wines for pleasure," say Laetitia and Rodolphe.
 For them, natural wine is first assessed by taste, from the harvest.
 The vintages closely follow the plots, the musts are fruity, fluid, and complex.
 The wines of Fond Cyprès poetically evoke the estate's ecosystem and the vegetation that protects the plots: the pine forests, the shady springs, the beauty of the natural environment that brings freshness to the wines and leaves the soil's signature.
-Deliciously balanced between mineral imprint, vegetal environment and expression of fruit, the wines of Fond Cyprès reflect the South: the caress of its sun, but also the freshness of its shadows.
+Deliciously balanced between mineral imprint, vegetal environment and fruit expression, the wines of Fond Cyprès reflect the South: the caress of its sun, but also the freshness of its shadows.

 Natural wine with no added sulfites.